The following diagram illustrates a typical software development life cycle including deploying your application to Elastic Beanstalk.

-Before you use eb, you can set your PATH to the location of eb.
+Before you use eb, set your PATH to the location of eb.
 The following table shows an example for Linux/UNIX and Windows.

-From your directory where you created your local repository, type the following command.
+From the directory where you created your local repository, type the following command:

-When you are prompted for the AWS Elastic Beanstalk region, type the number of the region.
+When you are prompted for the Elastic Beanstalk region, type the number of the region.
 For information about this product's regions, go to Regions and Endpoints in the Amazon Web Services General Reference.
-For this example, we'll use US East (Virginia).
+For this example, we'll use US West (Oregon).

-When you are prompted for the AWS Elastic Beanstalk application name, type the name of the application.
-AWS Elastic Beanstalk auto-generates an application name based on the current directory name if an application name has not been previously configured.
+When you are prompted for the Elastic Beanstalk application to use, type the number corresponding to the option Create new Application.
+Elastic Beanstalk generates an application name based on the current directory name if an application name has not been previously configured.
 In this example, we use HelloWorld.

 Enter an AWS Elastic Beanstalk application name (auto-generated value is "windows"): HelloWorld

-If you have a space in your application name, make sure you do not use quotes.
+If you have a space in your application name, make sure you do not use quotation marks.

 If you have a space in your application name, make sure you do not have a space in your environment name.

 When you are prompted to provide a CNAME prefix, type the CNAME prefix you want to use.
 Elastic Beanstalk automatically creates a CNAME prefix based on the environment name.
 If you want to accept the default, press Enter.